Model 222-RR

 Grand Feu (French for “Great Fire”) Enamel Dial

 Creating an enamel watch dial is a high-risk art.
 Enameling is a technique in which colored powdered glass is applied to a metal plate.
 The surface is then heated to a temperature high enough to cause the powdered glass to melt and form a new surface.
 The Grand Feu technique ups the stakes.
 It involves meticulously coating a watch dial with successive layers of enamel.
 Once a layer is ready, the dial is heated at extremely high temperatures, ranging from 1472-1652°F (800-900°C).
-The repeated baking of each individual layer ensures a uniquely crisp aesthetic while permanently setting the enamel.
+The repeated baking of each layer ensures a uniquely crisp aesthetic while permanently setting the enamel.
 Using high heat to create these beautiful dials also poses a risk.
 Each time it is re-fired, the danger of cracking, melting, or burning increases.
 The numerals and track are also baked into the surface.
 With great risk comes great reward: the appearance of a real glass enamel dial is unmistakable.